-Blueprinting, as a method for designing services, was first proposed by Shostack (1984) and later developed by Randall (1993) and others.
-Increasingly, blueprints have been used much more widely in the design and quality improvement in services (for example Heskett J. Sasser W. E. Schlesinger L. (1997), Meyer M. H. & De Tore A. (2001)).
+Blueprinting, as a method for designing services, was first proposed by Shostack [1984] and later developed by Randall [1993] and others.
+Only recently, but increasingly, blueprints have been used much more widely in the design and quality improvement in services (for example Meyer M. H. & De Tore A. [2001]).
 But writers and researchers have not fully realised that design models - the process by which product and service design can be managed - can be linked with the use of service blueprints.
 This allows certain existing process design tools and techniques to be used to greatly advance the design, development and improvement of services.
 It will now be shown that blueprinting fits neatly into the stages of the service design process.